mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/benchmarking.md

 ```

 Note that with 2 threads, we entered the point where the ratio fell below 1:1,
-therefore there is no way this project could be played in real time in Stargate
+therefore there is no way this project could be played in real time in Intuitives
 DAW on 2 CPU cores.
 However, given that this project is completely,
 unrealistically CPU heavy (many times more so than a normal song), this is a
 testament to how CPU efficient the code is that such a heavy project can almost